08.06.2021 The sections prior Admissions11.05.2021 Admissions30.04.2021 The sections prior Admissions25.04.2021 Admissions

 While you are allowed to leave your accommodation during the self-isolation period to purchase food and other necessities, you can also order everything home (or pick them up from a parcel locker or a store with limited contact).

 Groceries: Selver (only in Estonian, use Google Translate or any other automatic translation programme), Prisma

 Food delivery from restaurants: Tellitoit, Wolt, Bolt Food.

 No. It is up to you to find a suitable accommodation.
 We do not offer separate accommodation for self-isolation period.
 The students either stay at the dormitory or in their flat (or whatever type of housing they have) during the self-isolation period.

 We try to do our best and make sure that our extended deadlines would help you as much as possible.
 UT also needs some extra time to process the documents submitted by extended deadlines.
 Please remember that it is your responsibility to ensure that all information you provide to UT is true and accurate.
 Failure to provide true information may result in the termination of your offer.

 Yes, University of Tartu has extended the deadline for submitting applications for master programmes in the fields of Social Sciences and Arts & Humanities.
 Please see the details here.
 Next admission will open on Jan 2, 2021 via DreamApply Estonia.

 No. All applicants need to submit their English test results to DreamApply by stipulated deadlines.
 Please see the details here.

-The official admission letter will be issued to you after we have received by post all the required application documents that were indicated in the offer letter.
+The official admission letter will be issued to you after we have received by post all the required application documents that were indicated in the offer letter and, if applicable, collected the pre-payment of the tuition fee.
 The admission letter will be sent to you electronically via DreamApply.

 No. UT does not practice deferment, meaning we do not have a system of taking a gap year.